corefan/xenko-docs/en/manual/graphics/index.md

 ## Advanced graphics

 The graphics module provides a set of methods to display the game.
-Although Xenko is available on multiple platforms, the whole system behaves like DirectX 11 from the user perspective.
+Although Xenko is available on multiple platforms, the whole system behaves like Direct3D 11 from the user perspective.
 You need a basic knowledge of the rendering pipeline to use it.

 ## In this section